Two men looking at a phone

 • Working with three UK community-based partners - Beyond Equality, Survivors Network and METRO to help develop research-based training materials, to support young people in critically exploring, understanding and navigating masculinised practices in online spaces and beyond.

-Two researchers from the Department of Communication are conducting this project.
+Two researchers from the Department of Communication conducted this project.
 Dr Craig Haslop, Principal Investigator, is a Lecturer in Media, and Dr. Fiona O’Rourke is Research Associate.

-This project is funded by the Economic and Social Research Council.
+This project was funded by the Economic and Social Research Council.

 Back to: Faculty of Humanities & Social Sciences